 - Register as a self-employed, sole trader and pay your taxes.

-Prepare for the Worst
+5. Prepare for the Worst

 Dog Walking Insurance

-Planning How to Start a Dog Walking Business Begins With Marketing
+Dog Walking Business Marketing

 Create Flyers & Sell Yourself

-Creating a flyer is cheap and easy with services such as Vistaprint but the really important part is what you include and how you set yourself apart from others.
+The really important step is deciding what you include and how you will set yourself apart from others.

 Explain What You Offer

 Generally of course you mention that you offer dog walking services, but be clear.
 Mention the times available, how long the walks will be, the cost, and any extras that your offer.
 But DO NOT overload the flyer with information.
 If it is too busy people simply won’t read it.
 Find the right balance.